Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fir/README.md

 ![](images/screen_shot.PNG)

 The image below depicts the output of DSPlib AI Engine FIR in comparison with the Simulink FIR block.
+They completely match.
+Note that "Saturate on integer overflow" is checked on the Simulink FIR block.

 <img src="images/output.PNG" width="450"/>

 ## Related Examples

 To achieve throughput over 1GHz, you should use the FIR block Super Sample Rate capability.
 Take a look at [this](../fir_ssr/README.md) example.
-The completely match.
-Note that "Saturate on integer overflow" is checked on the Simulink FIR block.

 ------------
 Copyright 2020 Xilinx